dchristian3188/HideWindowsExplorerDrives/Help/Hide-DriveLetter.md

 ## DESCRIPTION
 Hides a drive letter from Windows Explorer.
-Windows Explorer must be reset for all changes to take effect.
+Windows Explorer must be restarted for all changes to take effect.

 ## EXAMPLES